AltairInglorious/nexus/README.md

 ## Error Handling

-This package uses a sync pool to manage NATSError and NATSOK structs, minimizing allocations and GC pressure.
+This package uses a sync pool to manage NATSError and NATSOk structs, minimizing allocations and GC pressure.

 ## Installation